-- 1. Events that are detected in multiple interferometers are preferred over an events from a single interferometer. - 2.
-Events from modeled CBC searches are preferred over events from unmodeled Burst searches (see Searches for details on search pipelines). - 3.
+- 1. An event detected in multiple interferometers is preferred over an event from a single interferometer. - 2.
+An event from modeled CBC searches are preferred over an event from unmodeled Burst searches (see Searches for details on search pipelines). - 3.
 In the case of multiple CBC events, the event with the highest signal to noise ratio (SNR) is preferred.
 In the case of multiple Burst events, the event with the lowest false alarm rate (FAR) is preferred.

-Note: A Preliminary GCN is automatically issued for superevents when the false alarm rate is lower than a threshold value.
+Note:

-Note: In case of an offline trigger upload from a pipeline, no preliminary GCN will be sent.
+- A Preliminary GCN is automatically issued for superevents when the false alarm rate is lower than a threshold value. - In case of an event created by a pipeline due to an offline analysis, no preliminary GCN will be sent. - The signal to noise (SNR) is used to select the preferred\event among CBC candidates because higher SNR implies better estimates from low-latency searches.